fpavogt/fcmaker/_sources/examples/gallery.rst.txt

 XSHOOTER
 --------
 The XSHOOTER finding charts show the field-of-view of the acquisition camera in bold purple.
+In case of blind offsets, the field-of-view of the acquisition camera is also shown for the Target position, in orange.
 Slit, IFU or acquisition camera field-of-views are then shown for each offset position, according to the selected observing templates.
 The minimum valid radius for telescope Guide Stars is 120 arcsec from any offset position. fcmaker will draw the XSHOOTER slit/IFU at the parallactic angle (if set as such in the OB) **at the time specified by** ``obsdate`` , only if requested with the ``--do-parang`` flag.
 Any finding chart associated with parallactic angles is tagged with the symbol :math:`\measuredangle`.
 The "Target" location